dbochicchio/vera/VirtualDevices/README.md

 - Upnp Implementation Filename/Implementation file: *I_VirtualSceneController1.xml*

 This defaults to 3 buttons with single, double, triple press support, but you can modify it.
 Look for [official doc]((http://wiki.mios.com/index.php/Luup_UPnP_Variables_and_Actions#SceneController1) for more info.
+This device will not perform any action, but just receive input from an external device to simulate a scene controller, attached to scenes.

 ### Configuration
 All devices are auto-configuring.
 At its first run, the code will create all the variables and set the category/sub_category numbers, for optimal compatibility.